MorisMwai/T2G_EmailEnricher/README.md

 1. **INITIALIZE PROCESS**
    - `./Framework/InitAllSettings` – Load configuration data from `Config.xlsx` and assets
-   - `./Framework/GetAppCredential` – Retrieve credentials from Orchestrator or Windows Credential Manager
    - `./Framework/InitAllApplications` – Open and log in to required applications (Outlook in this case)

 2. **GET TRANSACTION DATA**